Mnuchin says U.S. economy could open in May, defying experts

-U.S. Treasury Secretary Steven Mnuchin said on Thursday that the American economy could start to reopen for business in May, despite many medical experts saying that closures and social distancing measures will need to stay in place for longer to defeat the coronavirus.
+U.S. Treasury Secretary Steven Mnuchin said on Thursday that the American economy could start to reopen for business in May, despite experts' emphasis on prolonged social distancing measures to defeat the coronavirus.
 Asked on CNBC whether he thought President Donald Trump could reopen the U.S. economy in May, Mnuchin said, "I do."

 "As soon as the president feels comfortable with the medical issues, we are making everything necessary that American companies and American workers can be open for business and that they have the liquidity they need to operate the business in the interim."
-U.S. economists have cautioned against bringing large numbers of people back to their workplaces too quickly.
+U.S. economists and health officials on Thursday cautioned against bringing large numbers of people back to their workplaces too quickly.
+An influential model the White House is studying to predict the disease's spread assumes current social distancing measures through the month of May.

+"We need to have a plan, nationally, for reopening the economy," Federal Reserve chair Jerome Powell said Thursday.
+"While we all want it to happen as quickly as possible, we all want to avoid a false start, where we partially reopen and that results in a spike in coronavirus cases and then we have to go back again to square one."
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Thursday it was important that people continue to stay home.

+"We’ve got to continue to redouble our efforts at the mitigation of physical separation in order to keep those numbers down and hopefully even get them lower than what you’ve heard recently," he said.
+Officials have warned Americans to expect alarming numbers of COVID-19 deaths this week, even as an influential university model https://covid19.healthdata.org/united-states-of-america on Wednesday scaled back its projected U.S. pandemic death toll by 26% to 60,000.

-A paper co-authored by Massachusetts Institute of Technology economist Emil Verner in March about the response to the 1918 flu epidemic found that cities that restricted public gatherings sooner and longer had fewer deaths - and ultimately emerged from that pandemic with stronger economic growth.
+A paper co-authored by Massachusetts Institute of Technology economist Emil Verner in March about the response to the 1918 flu pandemic found that cities that restricted public gatherings sooner and longer had fewer deaths - and ultimately emerged from that outbreak with stronger economic growth.
 Weighing the economy against protecting people from infection or death is a "false tradeoff" he told Reuters in March.

-Fed Chair Powell took a more cautious approach to reopening the economy, saying that much depended on the advice of medical experts and the government's health officials.
-But speaking in a Brookings Institution webcast event, he said he welcomed a healthy debate on how and when the economy could be reopened safely.

-"We need to have a plan, nationally, for reopening the economy," Powell said.
-"While we all want it to happen as quickly as possible, we all want to avoid a false start, where we partially reopen and that results in a spike in coronavirus cases and then we have to go back again to square one."
+"When the spread of the virus is under control, businesses will reopen, and people will come back to work," Powell.
+"There is every reason to believe that the economic rebound, when it comes, can be robust."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)